 Ash & Nic a discerning couple love one another to the moon and stars and back!
 IMAGELANA Photography in Amsterdam

 Planning a small wedding in Amsterdam?
 During the off-peak season, you could allocate 20% of your budget for the ceremony.
-For example your wedding costs are 10.000 euros.
-Expect to pay 2000 euros.
-This should cover the venue, wedding music and the celebrant or officiant’s fees.
+For example, your wedding costs are 10,000 euros, so expect to pay 2,000 euros to cover the venue, music, and the officiant’s fees.
 Look for someone who offers discounts for smaller guest lists.
 Opt for a micro wedding; save 5% to 10% off the standard fees.
 What does a small wedding ceremony cost?
 For a 10 to 15 minute ceremony, the fee will range from €450 to €1,500.
 This includes the formal and personal wedding vows.
 Plus, the ring exchange, kiss and certificate of love and commitment.

-Manage costs for your small wedding in Amsterdam by requesting cash gifts instead of physical presents.
+Finally, manage costs for your small wedding in Amsterdam with a wedding gift registry.
+You can request cash/money instead of physical presents for your wedding.
 Create a little wedding ceremony gift list to outline your wishes.
 Clearly state what you will use their contribution toward: the venue decor, catering, or a honeymoon.
 This clarifies your intentions and makes your loved ones feel included in your special day.
 Send a wedding gift list.

 While your here….